 |

-Topics include: Requisites for Personal Growth and Change Getting in Touch with My Personhood The Family: Roots and Wings of Personhood My Paralysis in Life Exploring Value System Charting Personal Consciousness Track |
+Topics include: Requisites for Personal Growth and Change Getting in Touch with My Personhood The Family: Roots and Wings of Personhood Paralysis in Life Discerning Personal Values Charting Personal Consciousness Track |

-Two: Effective Coping Skills |
+2. Effective Coping Skills |

 An overview of stress, stress management and burn out and specific ways to cope with them; emphasis is given to discerning the attitudinal sources of stress that are distorted and unhealthy with some coaching on relaxation and prayer.
-Topics include: Overview of Stress, Stress Management and Burn Out Stress Inventory Relaxation Techniques Prayer Vision Therapy: An Attitudinal Change Program Vision of Self: Dynamics of Self-Concept Vision of Others |
+Topics include: Overview of Stress, Stress Management and Coping Styles Burn Out Test/Resiliency Inventory Five Building Blocks of Resiliency Relaxation Techniques Prayer Vision Therapy: An Attitudinal Change Program Vision of Self: Dynamics of Self-Concept Vision of Others |

-Three: Sexuality Program |
+3. Sexuality Program |

 A process of understanding and appreciating sexuality and getting in touch with one's psychosexual dynamics; exploration of three major aspects—one's choice of vocation or state of life, issues in relationships and the management of sexual energies. |